Conducting responsible business

 Due diligence is one of our major focus areas within compliance.
 For many years, we have screened relevant business partners, and our due diligence programme provides a framework for doing so.
 All sales agents, as well as many customers and contractors, go through a rigorous due diligence screening and approval procedure.
 The screening covers trade sanctions, corruption, human rights violations, environmental issues, litigation cases, adverse media, basic company registration documentation, and much more.
 Due diligence is an integrated part of the sales process in FLSmidth.
 All projects over a certain threshold undergo a due diligence screening, with a strong focus on human rights violations.
 The process involves a presentation of the findings and reaching an agreement with the relevant business colleagues in FLSmidth on mitigating or remedial actions.

-In 2022 we conducted 400 in-depth due diligence screenings.
+In 2023 we conducted 111 due diligence screenings.
 Find out more in the latest Sustainability Report.

 Good communication is key to the successful implementation of compliance initiatives and to ensuring that the whole company understands the need for them.
 Further, communication can also help employees maintain a positive work environment.
 Our whistle-blower hotline is a tool for employees to report concerns in a confidential manner.
 It strengthens our ability to conduct internal investigations.